jasonmcaffee/strapkit/README.md

 * Backbone - Model and View definitions, routing.
 * Handlebars - Just the runtime, as we precompile templates at build
 * Require.js - For asynchronous module definitions.
-* Jquery - dom event and manipulation. feel free to replace with zepto, etc.
+* Jquery - dom event and manipulation. feel free to replace with zepto, etc.   (use require.js map config to do this)
 * Modernizr - feature detection

 ##Patterns